UAS Unmanned Aircraft Systems

 International AUVSI and Oregon and Washington are served by

 the AUVSI Cascade chapter that is affiliated with ORAVI.
 Additional information is at

-Unmanned Aircraft Systems industry in Oregon and is responsible for
+development for the Unmanned Aircraft Systems industry in

 the three Oregon Test Ranges based at Tillamook, Warm